The Riddle House:

 Particularly given that while a certain tendency toward instability may be hereditary, sociopathic personality disorder isn’t.

-An Lj user who goes by the handle of Wikdsushi summed it up in one of the early postings a few days after HBP came out:
+An Lj user who goes by the handle of Wikdsushi summed it up in an early posting a few days after HBP came out:

 The Ballad of Tom Riddle: